 Working Title:

 Department:

 Start Date:

 End Date (if grant-funded or time-limited):

 FTE:

 Supervisor's Name & Position #:

 Job Family:

-Term of Service: 9-month/12-m onth
+Term of Service: 9-month/12-month

 Annual Salary Rate:

 Monthly Salary Rate:

 Work Location: City/State

-Does this position require completion of time sh osition is eligible for overtime and requires n of timesheets.
+Does this position require completion of time sl heets?
+No/Yes, this position is eligible for overtime and require the submission of timesheets. s

-Does this appointment require trial service? s trial service/no trial service]
+Does this appointment require trial service? [yes, 6 months trial service/no trial service]

-Is this appointment contingent upon successful completion of a background check?
+Is this appointment contingent upon successfu completion of a background check?
+I

-Human Resources website at www.pdx.edu/hr .
-You which are incorporated herein by reference.
-Please collective bargaining agreement between Portland S (AAUP), including notice provisions stipulated in Art (aaup@psuaaup.net) for additional information.
+collective bargaining agreement between Portland (AAUP), including notice provisions stipulated in Ar (aaup@psuaaup.net) for additional information.
 [This position is funded by a grant and/or contract. appointment may be terminated or reduced early.]
-Your duties as [Working Title] are outlined in the att satisfactory, please sign this letter and return it to me. be advised that this position State University and the Article 17, Section 5.
-You may If the funding is terminated ached position description on is also subject to the terms of the current merican Association of University Professors by contact the AAUP office at (503) 725-4414 dr., redirected or reduced earlier, your
+State Univerticle 17, Se If the funding tached posi ed that this position is also subject to the terms of the curre versity and the American Association of University Professor ection 5.
+You may contact the AAUP office at (503) 725-44 ding is terminated, redirected or reduced earlier, your sition description.
+If the terms of this appointment are ors

-Sincerely,

 [Name] [Rank/Title] [Department] Dean's/Director's Approval

-I accept the appointment described above and agree e to be subject to its terms S.
+I accept the appointment described above and agree ee to be sub ubject to its terms.

 Signature Date Employee ID Number

-□ Copy to Department and Employee ☐ Original to HR
+☐ Copy to Department and Employee □ Original al to HR